 Smart City Solutions

 Smart Cities have the ability to recognise what’s going on in a number of unprecedented ways.
 They change the way we understand, manage and study cities.
-People can be better engaged when they have access to more information about their city.

 What is a Smart City? | Clever Solutions to Urban Problems | Privacy Concerns | Making Cities Better Places to Live | About Retail Sensing and the IoT | Urban Sensing | Counting on Public Transport | Pollution Monitoring | Communications Technology